1hue/GodotTexture3DVisualizer/README.md

 - Godot v4.5
 - Godot v4.4

-The wireframe (cube outline) used for the demo works in Mobile/Forward+ only.
+The wireframe/cube outline used for the demo works in Mobile/Forward+ only.

 <br />